J535D165/recordlinkage/docs/about.rst

     import recordlinkage
     import pandas

-For examples, you try to link two datasets with personal information like name, sex and date of birth.
+Consider that you try to link two datasets with personal information like name, sex and date of birth.
 Load these datasets into a pandas ``DataFrame``.